jwworth/resources/README.md

 Programming Books](https://github.com/vhf/free-programming-books).

 Every tool in this list has been tested, broken, and certified &#128293; by me.
-Every blog post and article has helped hone my skills and refine my taste as a growing developer.

 _321 resources and counting..._